 - 5 Ingredients

-If you’re looking for a Mango Cake (tre leches) recipe that will have your family and your guests coming back for more … look no further.
+If you’re looking for a Mango Cake (tres leches) recipe that will have your family and your guests coming back for more… look no further.
 We’re in love with this Mango Cake recipe!
 Mangoes are such a gorgeous summer fruit, whenever I hold one to my nose I can practically smell the sun.
 Sometimes they can get a bit manky in the bottom of the fridge, but they’ll always be perfect for this yummy mango cake.

-A traditional tres leches cake is almost identical to a sponge cake—in some recipes, a butter cake—soaked in three kinds of milk: evaporated milk, condensed milk, and heavy cream.
-When butter is not used, the tres leches cake is very light with many air bubbles.
+A traditional tres leches cake is almost identical to a sponge cake, and it is sometimes called a butter cake.
+It is soaked in three kinds of milk: evaporated milk, condensed milk, and heavy cream.
+When butter is not used, the tres leches cake is very light and fluffy with many airy bubbles.

-This recipe will work perfectly with frozen or fresh mangoes so you’ll be enjoying Mango Cake all year round.
+This recipe will work perfectly with frozen or fresh mangoes so you’ll be enjoying this delish Mango Cake all year round.
 Stock up later in the season when Australian mangoes are cheap and freeze them for a rainy day!
 Peel, dice and freeze in ziplock bags.
-Then allow the mango to thaw before you start your Mango Cake.
+Then allow the mango to thaw before you start making your Mango Cake.

 If you’re a fan of mangoes, you might also like to try these recipes: